June 24, 2024

 After our CI process, we have the batch cleanly defined and verified to a known level of quality, so the question is really about what we do to put that defined batch of changes into a target environment.
 If we expect reliability, that must be a process that is done exactly the same way — with absolutely no variation — everywhere in the pipeline.

+The process consists of two primary components: batch handling and change application.
 In order to achieve the level of process integrity we are discussing, both components must work together.

 Batch handling

-While we have talked about creating immutable batches in the CI process, batch handling is just as important at deployment timeframe.
-Immutable batches mean that they cannot change once they have been created.
-Period.
 That means that nothing in the deployment process can tolerate or, worse, expect intervention with the contents of a batch.
-So, a batch can only be abandoned and replaced.
-This principle ensures that if there is a shortcoming it the CI process to where creates batches that need frequent replacement, that shortcoming is quickly identified and fixed.
-More critically to this topic, it removes a source of variability from the process of delivering changes to environments.
+So, a batch can only be used or abandoned.
+This principle ensures that if there is a shortcoming in the CI process to where it creates batches that need frequent replacement, that shortcoming is quickly identified and fixed.

 Change application